ElvinSadikhov/ElvinSadikhov/README.md

 - 👋 Hi, I’m @ElvinSadikhov
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in mobile and backend development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and Sprint
-- 💞️ I’m looking to collaborate on some interesting projects in Flutter
+- 💞️ I’m looking to collaborate on some interesting projects in Flutter or Java
 - 📫 You can send an email to 'sadikhovelvinn@gmail.com'

 <!---